muggy8/sword-legend/birth and rebirth/stillness.md

 Maybe she was a small bit bigger, maybe her proportions changed a bit, maybe the way she talked changed.

-Whatever it is, she has unmistakably changed.
+Whatever it is, she had unmistakably changed.

 Yet whatever the change is, there's no way I could tell exactly what that is.